 In this guide we want to show you how to make CBD oil, so you are able to make good, potent and especially healthy CBD oil at home.
 It’s not as difficult as you might imagine.
 With a relatively small pre-investment in necessary utensils, raw material (hemp flowers) and the necessary know-how, you will be able to supply yourself with CBD oil.

 But one thing in advance.
 This manufacturing process can be very dangerous if not carried out correctly, as extremely flammable and unhealthy vapors emerge, which may represent a danger to your health.
 However, nothing can happen to you if used properly.
-However, you should consider all security measures.
+Also, you should consider all security measures.

 Many different hemp varieties have been used and the technique has continued to improve.
 Now, a few years later, making CBD is like cooking for the family in the afternoon, and it was the best decision to engage, learn, and implement the production of CBD oil for private use.
 So let’s get started.